muaz-khan/Canvas-Designer/README.md

 ## `setSelected`

-This method allows you problematically select specific tools.
+This method allows you select specific tools.

 * See list of [all tools](https://github.com/muaz-khan/Canvas-Designer#built-in-tools)